 The development of the training programme differed from what was originally envisaged, mainly because the design of the trial required quick individual training.
 This came with the advantages that each training session was individualised and delivered in a direct interaction with an experienced trainer, and that the trainer was familiar with the individual abilities of each trainee, which facilitated later supervision.

 Yet, we did not systematically develop a training programme at this stage that could be easily and widely rolled out in the NHS in the more common format of group training.
 To address this, we decided at the end of the programme to develop a web-based training module for self-directed learning.
-This will take about 90 minutes to complete and can be flexibly used throughout the NHS and beyond.
-It is likely to be finalised in May/June 2015.
-Instructions for accessing the training module will be made available on the DIALOG website (details of which can be found in Chapter 9).
+This takes about 90 minutes to complete and can be flexibly used throughout the NHS and beyond.
+Instructions for accessing the training module are available on the DIALOG+ website (details of which can be found in Chapter 9).

 Chapter 4: Randomised controlled trial testing the effectiveness of DIALOG+

-This study refers to Module B3 in the original application.
-This module was expanded to incorporate a RCT, following a cost-neutral extension of one year granted in 2011.

 Introduction